dankmeme01/globed/server/game/protocol.md

 ### PlayerData

-`PlayerData` contains two `SpecificIconData` structs, for players 1 and 2 (2 is for dual mode) and a `practice` boolean value which indicates if the player is in practice mode.
+`PlayerData` contains two `SpecificIconData` structs, for players 1 and 2 (2 is for dual mode) and two flags: practice mode, and whether the player is dead (they are stored in a single byte)

-`SpecificIconData` consists of two floats for position, two floats for rotation, an `IconGameMode` enum (which simply indicates the gamemode: cube, ball, etc.), and one byte for the following boolean values (MSB to LSB):
+`SpecificIconData` consists of two floats for position, a float for rotation, an `IconGameMode` enum (which simply indicates the gamemode: cube, ball, etc.), and one byte for the following boolean values (MSB to LSB):

 1. whether the player is invisible
 2. whether the player is dashing
 3. whether the player is upside down
 4. whether the player is mini
+5. whether the player is on the ground

 ### PlayerAccountData

-`PlayerAccountData` consists of nine signed 32-bit integers, seven for icon ID of each game mode (cube, ship, etc.) and two for the primary and secondary color IDs
+`PlayerAccountData` consists of the follwing values:

+* Seven signed 32-bit integers, for icon ID of each game mode (cube, ship, etc.)
+* Two signed 32-bit integers for the primary and secondary color IDs
+* One signed 32-bit integer for the death effect ID
+* A boolean value for the glow
-Additionally, it also includes a string with player's account name.
+* A string with player's name

-### Ticks

-A tick looks at every connected player, checks if they are currently in a level, and then gathers every other player on the same level and sends the `LevelData`  packet.
-The packet contains the amount of players (unsigned 16-bit integer), and for each player, their client ID (signed 32-bit integer) and the `PlayerData` [structure](#playerdata).